notfoundry/pp2/docs/source/language/hello-world.rst

         ))
     )

-Rather than printing ``Hello World!`` directly into the source file, the program now generates a valid C program that will print ``Hello World!`` when it is executed, and emits that generated program into the source file instead.
+Rather than emitting ``Hello World!`` directly into the source file, the program now generates a valid C source file that will print ``Hello World!`` when it is executed, and emits that generated program into the source file instead.
 It's that easy!